 Did you think I'd forget you today with my update for Alphabird?
 Even though it's the high holy day of bunnies and exploding peeps and bloody marys and rhubarb soup with vanilla ice cream, I would never ever forget you.

-He loved to play pan flute
+P is for Pablo who hailed from Peru.
+He loved to play pan flute in a floral muumuu.

 I've been making penguins for years and it's one of my favorites.
 I believe the first ones I made were matching sets for my nieces for a holiday gift, but I've gone on to make many incarnations over the years.
 Here's my studio shot of the piece in progress: